 With gdb:

 For Python debugging setup, refer to the C++ applications section.
-Set the environment variables TEN_ENABLE_PYTHON_DEBUG
+Set the environment variables TEN_ENABLE_PYTHON_DEBUG and TEN_PYTHON_DEBUG_PORT before starting the application:

 Attach the debugger to the running process using the following configuration: